JPMorganChase's profits climb on investment banking surge

 Processing Content

-JPMorganChase saw profits climb in the first quarter of 2026, as strong investment banking activity lifted earnings.
+JPMorganChase saw profits climb in the first quarter of 2026, as strong investment banking activity driven by market volatility lifted earnings.

-JPMorgan announced Tuesday that its bottom line climbed more than 27% in the first three months of 2026, to $16.5 billion, as community and commercial banking performance also ticked up.
+JPMorgan also announced Tuesday that its bottom line climbed more than 27% in the first three months of 2026, to $16.5 billion, as the performance of its community and commercial banking unit also ticked up.

 In the first quarter, JPMorgan's total provision for credit losses was $2.5 billion, down 46% from the prior quarter, and 24% from the prior year.

-Expenses were up $27 billion in the quarter, or 14%, due to higher revenue-related compensation and growth in front office workforce, as well as higher brokerage expenses, higher marketing expenses and auto lease depreciation.
+In the first quarter, expenses were up $27 billion, or 14%, from the first quarter of 2025, due to higher revenue-related compensation and growth in the bank's front office workforce, as well as higher brokerage expenses, higher marketing expenses and auto lease depreciation.

-The bank also estimates it has some $572 billion of loss-absorbing capital, and a CET1 ratio of 14.3%.
-Dimon also said that regulators' recent Basel III proposal "mitigated the most severe consequences of the 2023 proposals," but "there are still aspects of the proposed rules that need to be addressed."
+Dimon weighed in Tuesday on regulators' recent Basel III capital proposal, saying that it "mitigated the most severe consequences of the 2023 proposals," a reference to a plan during the Biden administration that drew a fierce backlash from banks.
+Still, Dimon said "there are still aspects of the proposed rules that need to be addressed."

-In his annual letter to shareholders, released last week, Dimon called parts of the proposal "frankly nonsensical," such as the new surcharge pitch for global systemically important banks, or G-SIB.
+In his annual letter to shareholders, released last week, Dimon called parts of the most recent proposal "frankly nonsensical," such as the new surcharge plan for global systemically important banks.

-Under the new proposal, JPMorgan's surcharge would drop to about 5%, which Dimon said would mean that the bank would have to hold as much as 50% more capital across most of its loans to U.S. consumers and businesses compared to non-too-big-to-fail banks.
+Under the new proposal, JPMorgan's surcharge would drop to about 5%, but Dimon said that would mean the bank would still have to hold as much as 50% more capital across most of its loans to U.S. consumers and businesses than non-too-big-to-fail banks.

-"We hope that regulators prioritize well-designed regulation and address these aspects of the proposed rules to allow banks of all sizes to deploy their resources to support the real economy," Dimon said in the company's Tuesday release.
+"We hope that regulators prioritize well-designed regulation and address these aspects of the proposed rules to allow banks of all sizes to deploy their resources to support the real economy," Dimon said Tuesday in the company's earnings release.

 For reprint and licensing requests for this article, click here.